The Projection Games Conjecture and the Hardness of Approximation of super-SAT and related problems: Hardness result for

-Let $P_{\geq 2}(\Psi')$ is the probability that for each test $\psi\in\Psi'$ there exists at least one assignment such that at least two of its values appear in the list of their corresponding variable.
-Let $P_{\geq 2}(\psi_i|\psi_1,\ldots,\psi_{i-1})$ is the probability that such an event happens for $\psi_i\in\Psi'$ after conditioning on the fact that this happened for the previous tests considered in $\Psi'$, i.e. $\psi_1,\ldots,\psi_{i-1}$.
-Since the above two cases remain true for each event, even after conditioning, so
+Let $P_{\geq 2}(\Psi')$ be the probability that for each test $\psi\in\Psi'$ there exists at least one assignment such that at least two of its values appear in the list of their corresponding variable.
+Then

 Thus there exists a labeling of the $A$-vertices (variables) such that for every $b\in\Psi'$ (tests), we have at least two vertices $a_1,a_2$ in $A$ such that $\sigma_1 \in \widehat{\phi_A}(a_1),\quad \sigma_2 \in \widehat{\phi_A}(a_2)$ and $\pi_{e_1}(\sigma_1)=\pi_{e_2}(\sigma_2)$, where $e_1=(a_1,b), e_2=(a_2,b) \in E$, i.e. both the vertices agree (values appear in the same assignment).
 Hence we do not have an agreement soundness of $(\ell,\listsound)$.